 The Top Things to Do and See in Mabira Forest

 Mabira Rainforest – Just 45 minutes from Kampala – Perfect Add-On to your Safari

-Mabira Rainforest is just a short distance from Kampala and equally so from Jinja. it is the perfect place to get in touch with nature in an African Rainforest in Central Uganda.
-Mabira
+Mabira Rainforest is just a short distance from Kampala and equally so from Jinja.
+It is the perfect place to get in touch with nature in an African Rainforest in Central Uganda.

-Mabira Rainforest is the perfect place for an invigorating nature walk or mountain bike over the trails in the forest and beyond, for birders you can easily spend a half day here or even a full day, breaking for lunch at the lovely Mabira Rainforest Lodge or at a lower price at Griffin Camp.
+Birders can easily spend a half-day here or even a full day, breaking for lunch at the lovely Mabira Rainforest Lodge or lower price at Griffin Camp.

 Mabira Rainforest has 200 kinds of species of trees.
 At times you come across patches of grasslands, and in the valleys of Mabira Rainforest, you will come across various papyrus swamps.
 There are streams and a peaceful waterfall.

 Mabira Forest’s accessibility from Kampala makes it the perfect place for a day in an African Rainforest.
 When it comes to birding, this small forest is home to more than 300 species of mostly forest birds.
-With an extensive network of trails, Mabira Forest can easily be explored, especially accompanied by a guide who knows the forest, the mammals, the birds, plants and trees and even the butterflies, medicinal plants that are found here in the rainforest of Mabira.
+With an extensive network of trails, Mabira Forest can easily be explored, especially accompanied by a guide.
+The mammals, the birds, plants and trees, and even the butterflies, medicinal plants that are found here in the rainforest of Mabira.

 Mabira Forest is home to bush-pigs, blue duikers, red-tailed monkeys, grey-cheeked mangabeys ( a smaller species of mangabeys has been discovered here).
 There is also the occasional leopard you will most likely not see here.

-When it comes to birding here,there are 315 Bird Species found here such as the Nathan’s Francolin, Cassin’s Hawk-eagle, White-spotted Flufftail, Afep Pigeon, Grey Parrot, Dusky Long-tailed Cuckoo, Black-shouldered Nightjar, Sabine’s Spinetail, Cassin’s Spinetail, Blue-throated Roller, African Dwarf-kingfisher, White-bellied Kingfisher, Forest Woodhoopoe, African Pied Hornbill, Black-and-white-casqued Hornbill, Speckled Tinkerbird, Yellow-throated Tinkerbird, Yellow-spotted Barbet, Hairy-breasted Barbet, Yellow-billed Barbet, Green-breasted Pitta, African Shrike-flycatcher to name a few.
+When it comes to birding, There are 315 Bird Species found here.
+Species such as the Nathan’s Francolin, Cassin’s Hawk-eagle, White-spotted Flufftail, Afep Pigeon, Grey Parrot, Dusky Long-tailed Cuckoo, Black-shouldered Nightjar, Sabine’s Spinetail, Cassin’s Spinetail, Blue-throated Roller, African Dwarf-kingfisher, White-bellied Kingfisher, Forest Woodhoopoe, African Pied Hornbill, Black-and-white-casqued Hornbill, Speckled Tinkerbird, Yellow-throated Tinkerbird, Yellow-spotted Barbet, Hairy-breasted Barbet, Yellow-billed Barbet, Green-breasted Pitta, African Shrike-flycatcher to name a few.